rackerlabs/support-how-to/content/how-to/rackspace-metrics/use-annotation-metrics/index.md

 product_url: rackspace-metrics
 ---

 Grafana&reg; is a popular dashboard tool for IT Ops.
 We designed Rackspace Metrics to meet the functional and performance requirements of enterprise-scale metrics.
 By integrating with Grafana, Rackspace Metrics changes the cost-structure of metrics collection by replacing the storage component without changing the users' workflow.

-When annotations that are sent to Rackspace Metrics appear in a Grafana dashboard, customers can get insight into the events that might have caused the changes in the performance graph.
+When annotations sent to Rackspace Metrics appear in a Grafana dashboard, customers can get insight into the events that might have caused the changes in the performance graph.

 ### Annotations

 The concept of *annotations* traces back to a blog post by the Etsy team.
-In the post, they explain how they used annotations to make events like releases appear in the performance graph, which provided valuable information about the changes on the graph.
+The post explains how they used annotations to make events like releases appear in the performance graph, which provided valuable information about the changes on the graph.

-Through Grafana, Rackspace Metrics users can create a dashboard that can help identify the performance changes in a system.
+Through Grafana, Rackspace Metrics users can create a dashboard to help identify the performance changes in a system.
 Although detection is the first step toward managing the application, the next step is to determine what has changed.

 {{<image src="Anotationsupport-what-changed.png" alt="" title="">}}

 With annotation support, users can submit information about change events that appears with the graph.
 These annotations add information for the graph on the dashboard.

 {{<image src="Anotattionsupport-change-event.png" alt="" title="">}}

 #### Submit annotations through the API

-You submit annotations for events through the `/events` API endpoint.
-Following is an example:
+You submit annotations for events through the `/events` API endpoint, as shown in the following example:

     curl https://global.metrics-ingest.api.rackspacecloud.com/v2.0/737305/events -X POST -d '{
           "what": "app03 deployment",